 - 2 2.1.
 This section elaborates on the various phases of a nuclear or radiological emergency, with a - 3 specific focus on explaining the concept of the 'transition phase'.
 This concept refers to the process - 4 and the time period during which there is a progression to the point at which an emergency can be - 5 terminated.
 During this period, the relevant prerequisites (elaborated in Section 3) that should be - 6 fulfilled before the termination of the emergency can be declared are gradually addressed.
-In this - 7 context it is generally assumed that the transition phase commences when the situation is stable and - 8 the source has been brought under control; it ends when all the necessary prerequisites to terminate - 9 the emergency have been met.
-The termination of a nuclear or radiological emergency delineates the - 10 end of the emergency or the emergency exposure situation and the beginning of either an existing - 11 exposure situation or a planned exposure situation. - 12 2.2.
+In this - 7 context it is generally assumed that the transition phase commences when the source has been brought - 8 under control and the situation is stable; it ends when all the necessary prerequisites to terminate the - 9 emergency have been met.
+The termination of a nuclear or radiological emergency marks the end of - 10 the emergency or the emergency exposure situation and the beginning of either an existing exposure - situation or a planned exposure situation. - 12 2.2.
 The various phases of a nuclear or radiological emergency are distinguished on the basis of - the different timescales in which specific protective actions and other response actions are to be - undertaken in order to achieve the goals of emergency response (see para.
 3.2 of GSR Part 7 [2]) and - to fulfil the prerequisites that would allow the declaration of the end of the emergency.
-The period - 16 covering the management of the existing exposure situation and the long term recovery operations - 17 after the emergency is declared to have ended is excluded from this consideration.
-The transition - 18 phase may last only several days for small scale emergencies (e.g. a found dangerous source) but - could take months or years for large scale emergencies (e.g. a general emergency at an NPP). - 20 2.3.
+The transition - 16 phase may last only several days for small scale emergencies (e.g. a found dangerous source) but - 17 could take months or years for large scale emergencies (e.g. emergencies at nuclear installations - 18 resulting in significant off-site contamination).

+- 20 2.3.
 In this Safety Guide, the distinction among the various phases of a nuclear or radiological - emergency is intended to support the planning efforts for the respective phases at the preparedness - stage.
 These efforts depend on the characteristics of each phase, including the information available - and the specific activities to be carried out. - 24 2.4.
-It should be recognized that the emergency response efforts are continuous; thus, during the - response, the use of different phases or their distinguishing at different time periods is not intended.
+It should be recognized that the emergency response efforts are continuous; thus, during the - 25 response, the use of different phases or distinguishing among them at different time periods is not - 26 intended. - 27 2.5.
+The period covering the management of the existing exposure situation and the long term - 28 recovery operations after the emergency is declared to have ended is excluded from consideration in - this Safety Guide.

-26 EMERGENCY PHASE
+30 EMERGENCY PHASE